LogtalkDotOrg/logtalk3/integration/NOTES.md

 development.
 But for production environments, improved performance can be achieved by generating a new GNU-Prolog top-level that includes Logtalk.
 See the `adapters/NOTES.md` file for details.

+The Tau Prolog integration scripts requires that the `NODE_PATH` environment variable be set to the `node_modules` directory path where you installed Tau Prolog and its dependencies.

 The environment variables `LOGTALKHOME` and `LOGTALKUSER` should be defined in order to run the integration scripts (see the `INSTALL.md` file for